What to do if chemical spray drift occurs

 Confirm the problem is chemically related

-If animals die or are sick or valuable crops sustain damage when spraying is occurring nearby, you may suspect agricultural chemicals as a cause.
+If animals die or are sick or valuable crops are affected when spraying is occurring nearby, you may suspect agricultural chemicals as a cause.
 However, you should also investigate other likely causes such as animal diseases, fungal diseases or nutritional disorders.

 If you suspect that spray drift has caused fish deaths, contact the relevant government agency immediately rather than wait for a local vet's assessment.
 Find out who to report chemical spray drift to.

-Is the crop damage only expected to be minor, or are the crops likely to grow out of the damage fairly quickly?
+Are the crop effects only expected to be minor, or are the crops likely to grow out of the damage fairly quickly?
 Consider engaging a private crop consultant to discuss the crops' future after sustaining such damage.
 They can determine if the damage is due to agricultural chemical exposure, plant pest, disease or nutritional disorder, or another unrelated cause.

 You might report the situation to the relevant government agency if the initial minor damage symptoms intensify several days after the alleged spray event.